typora/support.typora.io/_posts/2017-12-09-Strict Mode.md

 typora-copy-images-to: ../media/strict-mode
 ---

-You could enable **strict mode** to tell Typora to follow GFM's spec more strictly.
-You could disable it if you want the parse rule more “fault tolerate”.
+You could enable **strict mode** to tell Typora to follow [GFM's spec](https://github.github.com/gfm/) more strictly.
+You could disable it if you want the parser to be more “fault tolerant”.

 ## Strict Mode